 Preliminary voting results will be announced at the Annual Meeting.
-Final voting results will be published in a Current Report on Form 8-K, which we will file within four business days after the meeting.
+Final voting results will be published in a Current Report on Form 8-K, which we will file within four business days after the Annual Meeting.

-When are stockholder proposals due for the 2018 Annual Meeting?
+When are stockholder proposals due for the 2020 Annual Meeting?

-If you would like to submit a proposal for us to include in the proxy statement for our 2018 annual meeting, you must comply with Rule 14a-8 under the Exchange Act and the advance notice provisions of our Amended and Restated Bylaws.
-You must also make sure that we receive your proposal at our executive offices (sent c/o Secretary) by August 6, 2018, if the annual meeting is held within 30 days of December 28, 2018.
-If the annual meeting is not held within 30 days of such date, then the Company will disclose the deadline for such proposals, if different.
+If you would like to submit a proposal for us to include in the proxy statement for the 2020 Annual Meeting of Stockholders, you must comply with Rule 14a-8 under the Exchange Act and the advance notice provisions of our Amended and Restated Bylaws.
+You must also make sure that we receive your proposal at our executive offices (sent c/o Secretary) by July 27, 2020, if the Annual Meeting is held within 30 days of December 18, 2020.
+If the Annual Meeting is not held within 30 days of such date, then the Company will disclose the deadline for such proposals, if different.
 Any stockholder proposal included in our proxy statement will also be included on our form of proxy so that stockholders can indicate how they wish to vote their shares on the proposal.

-If you would like to recommend a person for consideration as a nominee for election as a director at our 2018 annual meeting, you must comply with the advance notice provisions of our Amended and Restated Bylaws.
-These provisions require that we receive your nomination at our executive offices (sent c/o Secretary) no earlier than September 29, 2018 and no later than October 29, 2018.
+If you would like to recommend a person for consideration as a nominee for election as a director at the 2020 Annual Meeting of Stockholders, you must comply with the advance notice provisions of our Second Amended and Restated Bylaws.
+These provisions require that we receive your nomination at our executive offices (sent c/o Secretary) no earlier than September 18, 2020 and no later than October 18, 2020.

-If you would like to present a proposal at our 2018 annual meeting without including it in our proxy statement, you must comply with the advance notice provisions of our Amended and Restated Bylaws.
-These provisions require that we receive your nomination at our executive offices (sent c/o Secretary) no earlier than September 29, 2018 and no later than October 28, 2018.
+If you would like to present a proposal at the 2020 Annual Meeting of Stockholders without including it in our proxy statement, you must comply with the advance notice provisions of our Second Amended and Restated Bylaws.
+These provisions require that we receive your nomination at our executive offices (sent c/o Secretary) no earlier than September 18, 2020 and no later than October 18, 2020.
 If the annual meeting is not held within 30 days of such date, then the Company will disclose the deadline for such proposals, if different.

-If the presiding officer at the 2018 annual meeting of stockholders determines that a stockholder proposal or stockholder director nomination was not submitted in compliance with the advance notice provisions of our Amended and Restated Bylaws, the proposal or nomination will be ruled out of order and not acted upon.
+If the presiding officer at the 2020 Annual Meeting of Stockholders determines that a stockholder proposal or stockholder director nomination was not submitted in compliance with the advance notice provisions of our Second Amended and Restated Bylaws, the proposal or nomination will be ruled out of order and not acted upon.